Hitvaghela/Gaming-website/README.md

-# PlayHub – Online Gaming Platform
+# GameGrid – Online Gaming Platform

 ## Description
 The PlayHub is a platform designed to provide gamers with an engaging and interactive experience.
 It features a variety of games, leaderboards, user profiles, and more.
 This website aims to offer a seamless and enjoyable gaming experience for users of all skill levels.